Talk about time well spent.

 Now 16-6 after erasing the memory of its lone shutout loss of the season, fourth-seeded A-C's ability to redeem itself at the plate on Thursday gives it another shot at redemption Tuesday in the form of top-seeded semifinal opponent Brandywine Heights, which blasted Schuylkill Valley, 10-0, in another quarterfinal matchup Thursday.

-Last year, the Berks County Bullets edged A-C, 7-6 in eight innings, for the AA district title, a
+Last year, the Berks County Bullets edged A-C, 7-6 in eight innings, for the AA district title, a loss that has stuck in the Little Dutchmen's craw for a solid year.

 "Oh, we're pumped, we're excited," said a smiling A-C junior catcher Haley Hirn, who led the charge against Delone with a pair of doubles and two RBIs, of the impending matchup with the 21-2 Berks County runner-up.
 "We were hoping to get this chance to play them again.
 We're pumped for this game, I hope we come out swinging and hitting balls like this."